craftercms/docs/source/by-role/developer/common/search.rst

 * ignore_throttled
 * ignore_unavailable

-See `the official docs <https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html>`__ for more information on the above parameters.
+See `the official docs <https://opensearch.org/docs/latest/api-reference/search/>`__ for more information on the above parameters.

-For more information on ``indices_boost``, see `here <https://www.elastic.co/guide/en/elasticsearch//reference/current/search-multiple-indices.html#index-boost>`__
+For more information on ``indices_boost``, see index boosting in this article `<https://opensearch.org/docs/latest/api-reference/search/>`__

+..
+TODO: CONTINUE FROM THIS POINT

 ---------------------------------
 Implementing a Type-ahead Service